-But it comes with risks, including having to deal with random people from the Internet, contested payments, dealing with lowball offers and spam, and waiting for a buyer who is serious.
+But it comes with risks, including having to deal with random people from the Internet, contested payments, dealing with low-ball offers and spam, and waiting for a buyer who is serious.

-Carrier and retail buyback programs are easy but offer less money than other methods
+Network and retail buyback programs are easy but offer less money than other methods

 If selling online, take pictures of everything

-Unlocked phones sell better than locked ones
+Unlocked mobiles sell better than locked ones